RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/adding-node.md

 alwaysopen: false
 categories: ["RS"]
 ---
-When you install RS on the first node of a cluster, you create the new cluster.
+When you install Redis Enterprise Software (RS) on the first node of a cluster, you create the new cluster.
 After you install the first node, you can add more nodes to the cluster.

 ## Prerequisites